safai-labs/resiliate-book/src/guide/ceph/cluster.md

 ## Important Note

-This setup can provide a functional testing environment for Resiliate (also known as AiFS or CEFS), but it's important to note that this is a minimal setup designed for getting started and testing out the basic functionality.
+This setup can provide a functional testing environment for Resiliate (also known as AiFS or AIFS), but it's important to note that this is a minimal setup designed for getting started and testing out the basic functionality.
 The CEPH setup described here is a single-node cluster with non-redundant storage, which means that it lacks the redundancy and fault tolerance that a full, production-grade CEPH cluster would provide.

 Before starting to test Resiliate, make sure the CEPH cluster is functioning as expected.
 The command `ceph status` can be used to check the health of the cluster.
 If the cluster status is `HEALTH_OK`, then you can proceed with setting up Resiliate.